seanbaxter/circle/README.md

 }
 ```
 Circle's metaprogramming facilities are as template-compatible as any other C++ feature.
 In the function template version, the loop count is factored out into a template parameter.
 When the function template is instantiated, the metafor is executed, and its child statement is translated `N` times, resulting in a more generic and flexible function.

+Meta `break` and `continue` statements apply to the innermost meta `for`, `while` or `do` loop.
+Real statements that complete source translation are preserved in the AST, even if the containing meta control statement exits with an exception or a break/continue operation.

 ## Dynamic names